🔄

 First, think about the mood you want to create.
 Are you aiming for a warm, rustic vibe or a clean, modern look?
 The style of your room will guide your color choices.
 For example, pairing dark wood with lighter, muted shades of red or orange can create a unique, rustic aesthetic.
 If you're working with our Paint and Stain Grade Panels, you have a blank canvas to bring any vision to life.
 For a fresh, contemporary feel, consider crisp whites or cool grays that make the wood’s texture pop.
 Think about your furniture and decor, and choose a color that ties everything together seamlessly.

-Always Test Your Colors First
+Never Skip This Step: Test Your Colors

 I can't stress this enough: never skip this step!
 A paint chip can look completely different on your wall.
 Lighting, existing colors, and even the time of day can change a color’s appearance.
 Buy a few sample pots of your top choices and paint large swatches directly on the wall or on a piece of poster board you can move around the room.
 This is also the best way to see how a color interacts with your wood panels.
 You generally want to avoid colors that are too similar to the wood, as this can make the room feel flat and monotonous.
 Live with the samples for a few days before making your final decision.